-The Customer is King!
-You might have heard that phrase many times, but you may not actually know its importance.
-Just ask any owner of a successful consumer business or better yet, just be a part of a Facebook community where the only topic of conversation is food; you’ll see what we are talking about.
+Customer is King!
+You might have heard that phrase many a times, but may not actually know its importance.
+However, if you want to know, just ask any owner of a famous corporate entity or better yet, just be a part of a Facebook community where the only topic of conversation is food; you’ll see what we are talking about.

 So, now that you might have gotten an idea after reading the negative reviews of customers and companies making their best effort to apologize to them for their shortcomings, let’s look what should be done to resolve them or better, to stop them from happening in the first place.

 Make Sure that All Your Employees have Extensive and In-depth Product Knowledge

 This is important for the customer service representatives to effectively deal with all the possible questions and complaints thrown at them by inquisitive and angry customers.

 If they themselves don’t know the chief characteristics and attributes of their products/services and the standard operating procedures (SOP) to deal with a specific problem, how can they be expected to effectively resolve it?